Python packages and modules have their own special build system.

 Another place to check is in the

 python_requires.
 An example from

-More commonly, you will find a version check at the top of the file:
+You may also find a version check at the top of the

 if sys.version_info[:2] < (2, 7) or (3, 0) <= sys.version_info[:2] < (3, 4): raise RuntimeError("Python version 2.7 or >= 3.4 required.")